exyte/Grid/README.md

 ### 6. Starts
 For every view you are able to set explicit start position by specifying a column, a row or both.
+View will be positioned automatically if there is no start position specified.
 Firstly, views with both column and row start positions are placed.
-Secondly, the auto-placing algorithm tries to place views with either column or row start position specified.
+Secondly, the auto-placing algorithm tries to place views with either column or row start position.
 If there are any conflicts - such views are placed automatically and you see warning in the console.
 And at the very end views with no explicit start position are placed.

-Start position is defined using `.gridStart(column: row:)` modifier
+Start position is defined using `.gridStart(column: row:)` modifier.

 <img align="right" width="40%" height="40%" src="https://github.com/exyte/Grid/raw/media/Assets/starts-spans-complex.png"/>